What are the risks involved in renting out your own car?

 Coverage abroad?

 Always check carefully whether the additional insurer also provides coverage abroad and if so, in which countries.
-If the hirer takes your car to a country which is not covered by the additional insurance during the hire, no compensation will be paid in the event of damage to or theft of your own car.
-If the additional insurer has to indemnify a third party, the damage payment and the costs incurred will be recovered from you personally: there was no coverage.
+If the renter takes the car to a country for which the additional insurance does not provide coverage during the rental, no compensation will be paid in case of damage to, or theft of, your own car.
+If the additional insurer has to compensate an opposing party, then the damage payment and costs incurred will be recovered from you personally: after all, there was no coverage.

 Breakdown on the road